amano-games/amano.games/_posts/lets-talk-about-don-salmon.md

 ![03-ded](https://amano-media.nyc3.digitaloceanspaces.com/devlog/lets-talk-about-don-salmon/03-ded.png)

-> We planned to publish this post in April! and a lot has happened since then.
-That’s the main reason why this post is published now is so that I can start writing one about Pullfrog.
+> We planned to publish this post in April!
+And a lot has happened since then, mainly that Panic!
+Got in contact with us, and we have been working on Pullfrog since the end of May.
+That’s the main reason why this post is published now: so that we can start writing about Pullfrog.

 As I said in the previous log, we have been dabbling with 3D, and personally, I was really deep in to learning the Godot Game engine, so I wanted to make a small game with it to get it out of my system.
 So after we send the email, I started working on a small prototype.